-Another Bentley comes by, and what I really like about some of these latest releases is the fact that the company realizes some of its cars can be remodeled a bit to suit audiences of different tastes too!
-This time around Bentley announces a Supersports variant of the Continental Convertible just before its grand debut at the Geneva Motor Show.
-The Continental Supersports Convertible comes with a mighty 621 horsepower engine; compelling Bentley to call it “the fastest four-seat convertible in the world”.
+Another Bentley comes by, and what I really like about some of these latest releases is that the company realizes some of its cars can be remodeled a bit to suit audiences of different tastes too!
+This time around, Bentley announces a Supersports variant of the Continental Convertible just before its grand debut at the Geneva Motor Show.
+The Continental Supersports Convertible comes with a mighty 621 horsepower engine, compelling Bentley to call it “the fastest four-seat convertible in the world.”

 The convertible is a staggering 189.1-inches long and 86.4 inches wide and weighs around at 5,279 lbs. and Bentley claims to have cut the weight down by using lightweight carbon fiber sport seats and ultra-light 20-inch forged alloy wheels, which say the weight reduce by 198lbs., in comparison to a standard GTC.